junxit/us-congress-bills-116/bill.md

     - **(B)** *Applicability* The amendment made by paragraph (1) shall take effect as if included in the enactment of section 313 of the American Innovation and Competitiveness Act (Public Law 114–329).
 - **(h)** *Coordination* In carrying out this section, the Director shall, for purposes of enhancing program effectiveness and avoiding duplication of activities, consult, cooperate, and coordinate with the programs and policies of other relevant Federal agencies.
 - **(i)** *Authorization of appropriations* There are authorized to be appropriated to the Director—
-  - **(1)** $8,000,000 to carry out the activities under subsection (a) for each of fiscal years 2020 through 2025; and
+  - **(1)** $8,000,000 to carry out the activities under subsection (a) for each of fiscal years 2021 through 2025; and
-  - **(2)** $12,000,000 to carry out the activities under subsection (b) for each of fiscal years 2020 through 2025.
+  - **(2)** $12,000,000 to carry out the activities under subsection (b) for each of fiscal years 2021 through 2025.

 ## § 4.
 Opportunities for online education

-- **(a)** *In general* The Director shall award competitive grants to institutions of higher education or nonprofit organizations (or a consortium thereof, which may include a private sector partner) to conduct research on online STEM education courses for rural communities.
+- **(a)** *In general* The Director shall, subject to appropriations, award competitive grants to institutions of higher education or nonprofit organizations (or a consortium thereof, which may include a private sector partner) to conduct research on online STEM education courses for rural communities.
 - **(b)** *Research areas* The research areas eligible for funding under this subsection shall include—
-  - **(1)** evaluating the learning and achievement of rural students in grades Pre–K through 12 in STEM subjects;
+  - **(1)** evaluating the learning and achievement of rural students in grades Pre-K through 12 in STEM subjects;
-  - **(2)** understanding how computer-based and online professional development courses and mentor experiences can be integrated to meet the needs of educators of rural students in grades Pre–K through 12;
+  - **(2)** understanding how computer-based and online professional development courses and mentor experiences can be integrated to meet the needs of educators of rural students in grades Pre-K through 12;
   - **(3)** combining computer-based and online STEM education and training with apprenticeships, mentoring, or other applied learning arrangements;
   - **(4)** leveraging online programs to supplement STEM studies for rural students that need physical and academic accommodation; and
   - **(5)** any other activity the Director determines will accomplish the goals of this subsection.